cvs0/CVSCode/README.md

 * tlaceby

 # How to use:
-* How to launch the repl:
+## How to Launch the REPL (Read-Eval-Print-Loop):
-    Download CVSCode:
+    Clone the CVSCode github repository to your local machine with this command:
     ```bash
     git clone https://github.com/cvs0/cvscode.git
     ```

-    CD into the directory:
+    Navigate to the CVSCode directory that we just downloaded the project to:
     ```bash
     cd cvscode
     ```

-    Launch the repl:
+    Start the REPL interface;
     ```bash
     deno run -A main.ts
     ```

-    Run your script (while in the repl interface):
+    Run your script (while in the REPL interface):
     ```bash
-    run test.cvs
+    run <filename>.cvs
     ```

 # Language-basics